 What Are Dzi Beads?
 Understanding the Dzi Beads Meaning

-What Are Ancient Tibetan Dzi Beads?
+What Are Ancient Tibetan Dzi beads?

 Dzi (pronounced “zee”) is a Tibetan term for a type of patterned bead.
 The shape of the bead can vary, with some being oblong or cylindrical while others are round or tabular.
 They’re traditionally pierced lengthwise.